ngokhoa1202/cs-note/dbms/transaction/acid/recovery/Immediate update based Recovery.md

 ## Rules
 - Employs steal flushing for undo and no-force flushing for redo.
 ## Implications
-- Undo operations of active transactions in active table at the time of system crash.
+- Undo operations of active transactions in active table at the time of system crash since the checkpoint
-- Redo operations of transactions having committed  in commit table at the time of system crash.
+- Redo operations of transactions having committed in commit table at the time of system crash since the checkpoint.
 ## Examples
 - ![](Pasted%20image%2020241214163858.png)